postsharp/Metalama.Documentation/content/conceptual/configuration/process-dump.md

 Restart the logged processes:

-* If you decided to log the `Compiler` process, restart the Roslyn compiler processes using `metalama kill`.
+* If you enabled dumps for the `Compiler` process, restart the Roslyn compiler processes using `metalama kill`.
-* If you decided to log any design-time processes, restart your IDE.
+* If you enabled dumps for any design-time processes, restart your IDE.

 Execute the actions that trigger the issue.